-Canterbury Cathedral serves as a beacon in Kent, the place where Christianity was re-introduced to England by St Augustine.
+Canterbury Cathedral serves as a beacon in Kent, the place where Christianity first arrived in England.
 Many people are served by the Cathedral, starting with its own Diocese of Canterbury, here in East Kent.
 The Cathedral is a focus for the pastoral and teaching ministries of Anglican bishops, nationally and internationally, and is a key focus and gathering place for the communities of our diocese.